 - That said, make sure that the place you eat in looks clean.
 In tourist areas, the restaurants could well be tourist traps and not care about hygiene as much as a more ‘authentic’ restaurant.

 - If you’ve got a bit of a delicate stomach when it comes to rich, heavy foods like potatoes, cream, and cheese, then maybe go easy on it.
-There’s a HUGE load of all three of those things in almost all the restaurants in Switzerland.
-No point stuffing yourself silly just to get a dodgy stomach.
+There’s a huge load of all three of those things in almost all the restaurants in Switzerland.

 - Traveling with an allergy?
 Research ahead of time how to explain your allergy.
 Keep in mind that store owners and restaurant staff might not know all the foods that contain allergens, so it’s helpful to know the names of some of these too.
 If you’re gluten-free, pick up a handy Gluten-Free Translation Card with descriptions of Celiac disease, cross-contamination risk, and local Swiss ingredients in German.